 For 2021, we plan both in-person and online trainings (see dates on the left).
 Please contact us if you have any training or consulting needs.

 You want to fulfill specific unique customer needs?
 And you want to create or maintain the standard character of your software (-intensive) product?
 A lot of companies are struggling with this challenge.
 Designing appropriate tailorability is one of the hardest problems in software product design.
-After lots of discussions in trainings and consulting engagements, we have created a brand-new 2-day training offering on this subject in cooperation with ecambria (www.ecambria-systems.com) whose Oliver Stiemerling is a leading expert on the technical aspects of tailorability.
-On day 1 we look at the business aspects, on day 2 at the technical aspects.
+After lots of discussions in trainings and consulting engagements, we have created a brand-new training offering on this subject in cooperation with ecambria (www.ecambria-systems.com) whose Oliver Stiemerling is a leading expert on the technical aspects of tailorability.
+First we look at the business aspects, then at the technical aspects.
 You learn why you need to do it right, and how to do it right.

 ✓ Improve your PM skills with our trainings and coaching